DenOfEquity/sd-forge-blockcache/README.md

 >This handles SelfAttentionGuidance and PerturbedAttentionGuidance (and anything else that calculates a cond), and applies the caching to them too, independently.
 >
 >Previous implementation moved to `old` branch.
+>
+>(30/05/2025) pre-SD3/Chroma version moved to `less-old` branch

 usage:
 1. Enable the extension
 2. select caching threshold: higher threshold = more caching = faster + lower quality
 3. low step models (Hyper) will need higher threshold to do anything
 4. Generate
+5. You'll need to experiment to find settings that work with your favoured models, step counts, samplers.

 >[!NOTE]
 >Both methods work with SD1.5, SD2, SDXL (including separated cond processing), and Flux.
+>
+>(30/05/2025) added versions for SD3(.5) and Chroma.
+Caching SD3 does not seem to work especially well, tends to reduce detail too much, but may be more useful with higher steps.
 >
 >The use of cached residuals applies to the whole batch, so results will not be identical between different batch sizes.
 This is absolutely 100% *will not fix*.